tolgaboroglu/Interview-Data-Science-ML-Data-Analytics/Interview-1.md

 ### 7. Can you tell us about your most successful or most motivating project?

 ### 8. What metrics do you use to evaluate model performance?

+### 9. How do you handle situations where your AI models produce inaccurate or unexpected results?

+### 10. If you were doing this interview right now, what questions would you ask yourself and would you answer them?

+### 11. Why did you choose this field and what are your future goals?